cosmic-zip/witch_craft/README.md

 ![LINUX EVIL TOOLKIT](https://user-images.githubusercontent.com/36008397/92520390-83da0980-f1e9-11ea-821a-4f4fe3420e2e.png)

-    Linux evil toolkit is a pentest framework that aims to centralize, standardize and simplify the use of various tools by security professionals.
-LITK (Linux evil toolkit) have several common commands, such as dnsenum, nmap, netcat, telnet, ssh, etc. Tools to clone websites, and a page repository used to social engineering.
+    Linux evil toolkit is a framework that aims to centralize, standardize and simplify the use of various security tools for pentest professionals.
+    LETK (Linux evil toolkit) has few simple commands, one of which is the INIT that allows you to define a target, and thus use all the tools without typing anything else.

     Is LETK better than setoolkit?
-Yes, and No, they are frameworks that serve to the same thing and do it in a similar way, but LITK is meant to be an alias with more functions, not a suite that even passes coffee.
+Yes and no, there are two that serve the same thing and in a different way, the Linux Evil Toolkit and an automated attack information automation script.

 ##  considerations